Pathwise quantitative particle approximation of nonlinear stochastic Fokker-Planck equations via relative entropy: Introduction

 \section{Introduction}

 The purpose of this paper is to study the mean-field limit of a stochastic, moderately interacting particle system in order to derive the following non-linear stochastic Fokker-Planck equation

-for $T >0$.
+for $t \in [0,T]$, $T >0$.
 Equation (\ref{SPDE_Ito}) is considered for arbitrary dimensions $d \geq 1$.
-Our main contribution is to provide a rigorous microscopic derivation of the SPDE of the form (\ref{SPDE_Ito}), supplemented by pathwise quantitative convergence estimates via the relative entropy method.
-To the best of the authors knowledge, it is the first time to show a quantitative propagation of chaos result by relative entropy estimates in the setting of moderately interacting particle systems with pathwise bounds.
+Our contribution is to provide a rigorous microscopic derivation of the SPDE of the form (\ref{SPDE_Ito}), supplemented by pathwise quantitative convergence estimates via the relative entropy method.
+The main novelty is to apply the relative entropy directly to the mollified empirical measure in the setting of moderately interacting particle systems.

 Our starting point is the following stochastic moderately interacting particle system of $N$ indistinguishable particles on $\mathbb{T}^d$ given by

 where $W_{t}^{i}$ and $B_{t}$ are independent standard $\mathbb{T}^d$-valued Brownian motions, defined on a filtered probability space $(\Omega,\mathcal{F},(\mathcal{F}_t)_{t\geq0},\mathbb{P})$, the interaction kernel $V^{N} $ depends on the number of particles $N \in \mathbb{N} $ via the moderate interaction parameter $\beta$.
 In the interacting particle system (\ref{particles}), $ \sigma_t\, dB_t$ represents the common environmental noise shared by all particles.
 Such interacting systems arise naturally in various areas of science and engineering, including statistical mechanics problems in mathematical physics, biology, numerical Monte-Carlo simulations, and various other fields, see \cite{Carmona}, \cite{Carmona2}, \cite{Jabin2}, \cite{Live} and \cite{Lac}.